keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-argo/index.md

 **Expected Result:** This version `0.10.2` should not pass the quality gate.
 The `primary` version should still show the last version `0.10.1`.

 ### Deploy a fast version
-Next, we will deploy a version which does _not_ contain the slowdown anymore.
+Finally, we will deploy a version which does _not_ contain the slowdown anymore.
 This version should now again pass the quality gate and, hence, should be promoted to serve real-user traffic.

 1. In your Git reposititory containing the Argo resources, go to the folder `carts/argo/carts` and open the `values.yaml` file.